-Once hyperboles.app has started, click the open button at the bottom left next to DSP, and make sure the sampling-rate is to 48KHz.
+Once hyperboles has started, click the open button at the bottom left next to DSP, and make sure the sampling-rate is to 48KHz.
 Select the instrument version from the big bold drop-down menu at the top.
 When you are ready to begin, press the 's' key to start the countdown to the beginning of the piece.
 (You might also want to check the Max window to make sure no errors have occurred.
-There should be "sflist~: can't find file..." errors, though you might see these when configuring a new piece.)
+There should be no "sflist~: can't find file..." errors, though you might see these when configuring a new piece; if you do, just restart hyperboles and try again without regenerating the sound files.)